ergodone/KinesisBLE/README.md

+# About this fork

+Hardware only - see the hardware Readme.

 # Wireless Kinesis Advantage BLE (Bluetooth Low Energy)

 Turns the [Kinesis Advantage Keyboard](https://www.kinesis-ergo.com/shop/advantage2/) keyboard into a wireless BLE keyboard with a few extra features.
 Built with Adafruit's nRF52 Feather Arduino boards.